PlusUA/pnc/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Here is a simple utility with which you can get information about the nodes without using a remote connection to the server (ssh). that's why:
+Here is a simple utility with which you can get information about the nodes without using a remote connection to the server (ssh).
+Now support Aleo and Casper. that's why:

 * Without access to ssh